Leapo/PS-DriveLetterKeeper/README.md

 # PS-DriveLetterKeeper
-PowerShell script used to automatically re-mount drives (such as rotating backup drives) to the same drive letter.
+PowerShell script used to automatically re-mount volumes (such as those on rotating backup drives) to the same drive letter.

 # User Variables
 <b>Target Drive Letter:</b><br>